 prof. dr. J. Fleer

-Head of the faculty-wide expertise center SCOPE, focused on personal and professional development
+Head of SCOPE, the UMCG center of expertise for personal development

 Coordinator interfaculty minor 'More Healthy Years: Current Challenges in Public Health'